Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

 o Clothes pegs - Safety pins and nylon cord for a clothesline.

-o Toilet paper - Flat or compact pack.
+o Toilet paper - Flat or small pack.

 o Lighter - For candles on the trek and burning toilet paper.